GPurgatorio/Master-Computer-Science-ICT/README.md

 Each VM has a **configuration file** where there are the values aswering the questions: how much memory, how much disk, where is the disk file, how many CPU's cores ...

-The disk is virtualized usign a file, while for the Network there are a VNIC (Network Interface Card) connected to a VSWITCH, comunicating with the physical NIC.
+The disk is virtualized usign a file, while for the Network there is a VNIC (Network Interface Card) connected to a VSWITCH, comunicating with the physical NIC.
 The VNIC is used also by the real OS because it's physical NIC is busy doing the VSWITCH.
 The Virtual Disk is a file of fixed size or dynamically expanding.
 The VOS can be shared among the VMs and stored elsewhere than in the vdisk file.
 Each write goes on the vdisk (can undo all the write ops), instead each read first look in the "file" where the VOS is, than in the vdisk file if the previous check wasn't successful.

 The Virtual CPU masks the feature of a CPU to a VM.
 The VCPU can be overbooked, up to twice the number of cores.
 The CPU has several rings of protection (user ... nested vos,vos,os).